 Glencoe and Fort William regions of Scotland feature several times in exterior shots, particularly scenes showing the grounds of Hogwarts.
 The tourist Jacobite Steam Train that runs between Mallaig and Fort William was the Hogwarts Express Train that carried Hermione, Ron and Harry to school each year.

-Glencoe outdoor locations feature quite frequently in other Harry Potter movies, such as The Half Blood Prince and The Prisoner of Azkaban.
+Glencoe outdoor locations feature quite frequently in other Harry Potter movies, such as The Half-Blood Prince and The Prisoner of Azkaban.

 Harry Potter Studio Tour

 A visit to the Warner Bros.
-Studio Tour at the Leavesden Studios near London, is a must for any Potter fans.
+Studio Tour at the Leavesden Studios near London is a must for any Potter fans.
 You are taken on a behind the scenes tour, through various amazing sets from the Harry Potter movies.

 You can plan your adventure now, in an affordable way, by renting a static caravan from Rent My Caravan near to any of the above Harry Potter film locations.
-You will be able to book direct with owners on a wide choice of UK holiday parks.
+You will be able to book directly with owners on a wide choice of UK holiday parks.
 And if you spot any Muggles, do let us know.